 - 1. As the servicer of an eligible individual's case, PHHS pays Housing Support benefits.
 Payments may be paid in two ways: - A) Pre-payments: issued at the beginning of the month for individuals eligible for Housing Support. - B) Post-payments: issued at the end of the month for individuals eligible for Housing Support.
 Post-payments must be issued when an individual's placement in a Housing Support setting is expected to last 30 days or less. - 2.
 Providers authorized to provide supplemental services per the Housing Support Agreement cannot use the supplemental service rate (SSR) to pay for anything listed in the housing rate. - 3.
-Providers are prohibited from charging an individual participating in the HS-LTH Program more than a rate an individual in the same setting who is not a participant. - 4.
+Providers are prohibited from limiting or restricting the number of house a person is employed or excluding a person due to their employment status. - 4.
 PHHS may conduct an audit of Housing Support funds at any time. - 5.
-Providers must supply the PHHS Economic Services & Supports Division (ESS) with a Discharge Notice (Appendix F) within 72 hours of the individual vacating the provider's HS-LTH Program. - 6.
+Providers must supply the PHHS Economic Services & Supports Division (ESS) with a Discharge Notice (Appendix F) within 72 hours of the individual vacating the provider's HS-SH Program. - 6.
 If an overpayment is identified by the provider and/or PHHS ESS, the provider agrees to pay back the amount of the overpayment in terms negotiated by PHHS ESS. - 7.
 If an overpayment is not satisfied, or billing practices appear questionable, PHHS forwards the case to DHS for investigation of fraud and/or the County Attorney for review.

-DATA PRIVACY AND CONFIDENTIALITY
+RECORDS, DATA PRIVACY, AND CONFIDENTIALITY

-Purpose: St. Louis County Public Health and Human Services' (PHHS) Housing Support - Longterm Homeless Program (HS-LTH) requires providers and community partners to safeguard the private data of individuals served, as well as takes active measures to protect confidentiality.
+Purpose: St. Louis County Public Health and Human Services' (PHHS) Housing Support - Supportive Housing Program (HS-SH) requires providers and community partners to safeguard the private data of individuals served, as well as takes active measures to protect confidentiality.